ibabushkin/gabelstaplerwm/README.md

 programming language and using the XCB wrappers available.
 It's main design goals are simplicity, correctness in behaviour and configurability, coupled with compile-time configuration by the user, minimizing overhead at runtime and allowing for sophisticated dynamic behaviour.
+This is achieved by minimizing the responsibilities of the window manager.

 ## Concepts
 gabelstaplerwm is inspired by dwm and awesomewm, adding a few ideas of it's own